The Day After Tomorrow: Plot

-Upon Jack's suggestion, President Blake orders the populations of the southern states to be evacuated into Mexico.
-In contrast, the government warns those in the northern areas to seek shelter and stay warm.
-Jack, Jason, and Frank make their way to NYC.
-While trekking across Pennsylvania, Frank falls through the skylight of a mall covered in snow and sacrifices himself by cutting his rope to prevent his friends from also falling in.
-In the library, most survivors set out to join the southern states refugees after the floodwater freezes, despite Sam's warnings.
-In Mexico, Becker learns that Blake's motorcade perished in the superstorm.
+Per Jack's suggestion, President Blake orders the populations of the southern states to be evacuated to Mexico, while instructing those in the northern areas to shelter-in-place.
+Jack, Jason, and Frank depart by snowshoe to NYC.
+While trekking across Pennsylvania, Frank falls through the skylight of a mall covered in snow, only stopped by his tether to Jack and Jason.
+When more of the skylight begins to crack, he sacrifices himself by cutting the tether.
+In the library, most survivors decide to move south on the frozen floodwater, despite Sam's warnings.
+In Mexico, Becker learns that Blake's motorcade perished in the superstorm and that he is now President.

-Laura develops sepsis from her injury, whereupon Sam, Brian, and JD scour an abandoned Russian cargo ship that drifted into the city before the water froze for penicillin and supplies.
-When they find them, they also encounter a pack of escaped wolves from the Central Park Zoo.
-The boys fend off the wolves and return to the library with what they need as the eye of the North American superstorm passes over and freezes Manhattan.
-Jack and Jason barely escape by taking shelter in an abandoned restaurant.
+Laura develops sepsis from her injury, leading Sam, Brian, and JD to scour an abandoned Russian cargo ship that drifted into the city before the water froze for medical supplies.
+After finding penicillin, they encounter a pack of escaped wolves from the Central Park Zoo.
+The boys fight the wolves and return to the library before the eye of the North American superstorm passes over and freezes Manhattan.
+Jack and Jason barely escape the eye by taking shelter in an abandoned restaurant.

 Days later, the superstorms dissipate.
-After finding people outside frozen to death, including those from the library who tried to escape, Jack and Jason reach the library, finding Sam's group alive.
-Jack sends a radio message to US forces in Mexico to begin evacuation efforts.

-In his first address as the new president from the US embassy in Mexico, Becker apologizes on The Weather Channel for his ignorance and sends helicopters to rescue survivors, including Jack and Sam's group in New York.
-On the International Space Station, astronauts look down in awe at Earth's transformed surface, now with ice sheets extending across much of the Northern Hemisphere, remarking that the air never looked so clear.
+Jack and Jason reach the library, finding Sam's group alive.
+Jack sends a radio message to US forces who arrive by helicopter.
+While being evacuated, other groups of survivors emerge.
+In his first address as president, Becker apologizes for his ignorance and shares the news of the New York survivors and further rescue missions being carried out.
+On the International Space Station, astronauts look down in awe at the ice sheets covering much of the Northern Hemisphere and remark that the air has never looked so clear.

 Production

 Development

 The Day After Tomorrow was inspired by Coast to Coast AM talk-radio host Art Bell and Whitley Strieber's book, The Coming Global Superstorm, and Strieber wrote the film's novelization.
-To choose a studio, writer Michael Wimer created an auction, with a copy of the script being sent to all major studios along with a term sheet.
-They had a 24-hour window to decide whether to produce the movie with Roland Emmerich directing, and Fox Studios was the only studio to accept the terms.
+Emmerich wrote a first draft of the script and showed it to producer Mark Gordon, who had produced Emmerich's film The Patriot.
+Nachmanoff came in to help with rewrites.
+On May 1, 2002, Creative Arts Agency held an auction, with a copy of the script being sent to all major studios along with a term sheet indicating a budget of $125 million, including $10 million for Emmerich against 10% of the gross.
+On May 3, 2002, 20th Century Fox made a distribution deal to make the film by putting it into pre-production straight away with production due to start in fall 2002, although it was believed that the budget could be kept to $100 million.